sfragkoul/sfragkoul.github.io/pages/home.md

 permalink: /
 ---

 Hi, I’m Stella, welcome to my personal page!
-This page is my little corner of the internet, a place where I share projects, ideas, experiences and snapshots from the journey along the way.
+This is my little corner of the internet, a place where I share projects, ideas, experiences and snapshots from the journey along the way.

 From research and collaborations to conferences, travel and occasional side quests, you’ll find a bit of everything here.
-Have a look around, and feel free to reach out if you’d like to connect!
+Have a look around and feel free to reach out if you’d like to connect!

 In [Fjallsárlón, Iceland](https://en.wikipedia.org/wiki/Fjalls%C3%A1rl%C3%B3n), holding a piece of glacier! | Milko&Mo
 :-------------------------:|:-------------------------: